Brittany-Reid/node_code_query/README.md

 NCQ  >  repl
 ```

 As of now, this commands takes a little while to execute (1-2m).
 A progress bar will give you a rough estimate of waiting time.

-After that, the prompt will look like this:
+After that the screen will look like this:

 ![KEYS](/media/keys.png)

-The square brackets indicate that you created a node repl, i.e., you can run any node.js code from the prompt now.
+The square brackets in the command prompt indicate that you successfully created a node repl, i.e., you can run any node.js code from the prompt now.
 However, you do *not* have any library installed!

+Please note that there is a (context-sensitive) menu of (parameterless) function keys in the bottom of the screen.
+You can use any of these functions with the tool.
+We describe some of these functions as we move along this tutorial.

-4. Type help() to see which functions you can use.
+4. Type help() in the command line or F12 (as per the menu of function keys) to see which commands you can use.

 ```sh
 NCQ [] >  help()